YashKorla2/amazon-q-modernization-sample-repository/dotnet-examples/wcf-sample-project/README.md

 ## 🧾 Modernization Summary

-- A detailed explanation of the transformation can be found in `summary.md` file.
+- A detailed explanation of the transformation can be found in `summary.pdf` file.

 ---